Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_azure_content_safety.md

 - `output_type` (String) See https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter#content-filtering-categories.
 Default: "FourSeverityLevels"; must be one of ["EightSeverityLevels", "FourSeverityLevels"]
 - `response_buffer_size` (Number) The amount of bytes receiving from upstream to be buffered before sending to the guardrails service.
 This only applies to the response content guard.
 Default: 100
 - `reveal_failure_reason` (Boolean) Set true to tell the caller why their request was rejected, if so.
 Default: true
+- `ssl_verify` (Boolean) Whether to verify the certificate presented by the Azure Content Safety service when using HTTPS.
+Default: false
 - `stop_on_error` (Boolean) Stop processing if an error occurs.
 Default: true
 - `text_source` (String) Select where to pick the 'text' for the Azure Content Services request.
 Default: "concatenate_all_content"; must be one of ["concatenate_all_content", "concatenate_user_content"]